Quantum algorithms and approximating polynomials for composed functions with shared inputs: Abstract

 \section{Abstract}

 We give new quantum algorithms for evaluating composed functions whose inputs may be shared between bottom-level gates.
-Let $f$ be a Boolean function and consider a function $F$ obtained by applying $f$ to conjunctions of possibly overlapping subsets of $n$ variables.
+Let $f$ be an $m$-bit Boolean function and consider an $n$-bit function $F$ obtained by applying $f$ to conjunctions of possibly overlapping subsets of $n$ variables.
 If $f$ has quantum query complexity $Q(f)$, we give an algorithm for evaluating $F$ using $\tilde{O}(\sqrt{Q(f) \cdot n})$ quantum queries.
-This improves on the bound of $O(Q(f) \cdot \sqrt{n})$ that follows by treating each conjunction independently, and is tight for worst-case choices of $f$.
+This improves on the bound of $O(Q(f) \cdot \sqrt{n})$ that follows by treating each conjunction independently, and our bound is tight for worst-case choices of $f$.
 Using completely different techniques, we prove a similar tight composition theorem for the approximate degree of $f$.

 By recursively applying our composition theorems, we obtain a nearly optimal $\tilde{O}(n^{1-2^{-d}})$ upper bound on the quantum query complexity and approximate degree of linear-size depth-$d$ \AC circuits.
 As a consequence, such circuits can be PAC learned in subexponential time, even in the challenging agnostic setting.
 Prior to our work, a subexponential-time algorithm was not known even for linear-size depth-3 \AC circuits.